Categories: Content Marketing

 1Password allows you to choose between monthly or annual payments, which are both flexible.
 Whilst LastPass’s free tier might be the main reason why a user would choose LastPass over 1Password, the free plan offered by LastPass limits a user to only one type of device, which is considered too restrictive by a large number of users who need to synchronize login credentials, secure passwords, or account details across different operating systems.

-Zapier and PasswordManager.com reviewers say that the free tier is good enough to start with, but as a rule, users decide to upgrade their accounts to get more security features, better password sharing, and increased device compatibility.
+Zapier and PasswordManager.com reviewers say the free tier is good enough to start with, but, as a rule, users upgrade their accounts to get more security features, better password sharing, and increased device compatibility.

 2. Business and Enterprise Plans